IMADE3D/JellyBox/STL/README.md

-## p vs g
+## pink vs green
-- if a filename starts with "p" - the part should be printed pink
+- if a filename has with "pink" - the part should be printed pink
-- if a filename starts with "g" - the part should be printed green
+- if a filename has with "green" - the part should be printed green

 ## STL
 - STL files are the most common 3D exchange file